Potential Health Benefits of Natural Spring Water

 Foods that are high in calcium include dairy products like milk and cheese, green leafy vegetables, fortified foods, and certain types of fish, like sardines and salmon.

-5. Blood Pressure Regulation
+5. Helping Regulate Blood Pressure

 So, potassium plays a really important role in our bodies, and one of its key functions is helping to regulate blood pressure.